rapidsai/deployment/source/cloud/aws/sagemaker.md

 ## Further reading

-We’ve also written a **[detailed blog post](https://medium.com/rapids-ai/running-rapids-experiments-at-scale-using-amazon-sagemaker-d516420f165b)** on how to use SageMaker with RAPIDS.
+We’ve also written a **[detailed blog post](https://medium.com/rapids-ai/running-rapids-experiments-at-scale-using-amazon-sagemaker-d516420f165b)** on how to use SageMaker with NVIDIA CUDA-X libraries for data science.

 ```{relatedexamples}